JensRantil/jensrantil.github.io/content/posts/2023-09-12_caching-strategies-of-dynamic-queries-against-time-partitioned-data.md

 > 1:1 ratio between reads and > writes.

 It's so true!
-If I recall correctly, the quote came from someone when they were talking about [the Command-Query Responsibility Segregation(CQRS)][cqrs] pattern.
+If I recall correctly, the quote came from someone when they were talking about [the <abbr title="Command-Query Responsibility Segregation">CQRS</abbr> pattern][cqrs] .
 It's a pattern where you explicitly split your system into one part that takes care of writes (validation & data consistency) and another part that takes care of serving reads.

 [cqrs]: https://martinfowler.com/bliki/CQRS.html